dotnet/docs-maui/docs/mac-catalyst/deployment/publish-app-store.md

 1. Update the app's *Info.plist* file.
 For more information, see [Update Info.plist](#update-infoplist).
 1. Publish your app using the command line.
 For more information, see [Publish using the command line](#publish-using-the-command-line).

-> [!IMPORTANT]
-> Apple has a privacy policy for apps that target iOS on the App Store.
-It requires the app to include a privacy manifest file in the app bundle, that lists the types of data your .NET MAUI app, or any third-party SDKs and packages collect, and the reasons for using certain required reason APIs.
-If your use of the required reason APIs, or third-party SDKs, isn’t declared in the privacy manifest, your app might be rejected by the App Store.
-For more information, see [Apple privacy manifest](~/macios/privacy-manifest.md).

 [!INCLUDE [Create a certificate signing request](../includes/certificate-signing-request.md)]

 ## Create a distribution certificate